your-tools/kak-subvert/README.md

 # kak-subvert

-Allow converting selection to various casing.
+Allow converting selection to various casings.

 For instance, `foo_bar` to `FooBar`